Antibiotics and Use in Food Animals. Part 2

 In part one of our four-part series on antibiotics, food blogger Alice Choi spoke with an expert about antibiotic resistance.
 While we know that the discovery and use of antibiotics represents one of the greatest human and veterinary medical advances in history, recent concerns about overuse have people wondering about the impact on human health of use of antibiotics in animals raised for food.
 For answers on antibiotic use in livestock production, Alice visited with Jeff Bender, DVM, MS, DACVPM, with the Center for Animal Health and Food Safety at the University of Minnesota.

-Dr. Bender says that antibiotics are used in animals to treat, prevent and control diseases.
+Farmers and veterinarians work together to treat, prevent and control diseases.
 Farmers work with veterinarians to determine proper dosages and frequency of use, as well as adequate withdrawal periods for antibiotics from the animal’s system prior to going to market.
+Processes are in place to make sure food is safe and free from antibiotic residue.

 Check out our video series on antibiotic resistance: